wso2/docs-is/en/docs/apis/authorized-apps-v2-rest-api.md

 ---
 # OAuth2 Authorized Apps API Definition - v2

 ???
-Note "Click Here For Instructions"
+Note "Click for instructions"
-    Follow the instructions given below to try out the REST APIs with your local instance of WSO2 Identity Server (WSO2 IS)
+    Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server (WSO2 IS)

     1. Click on **Authorize** button and provide desired values for authentication.